-• Academic Math Level 3

-- HSC 101 with a minimum grade of "C" - ENG 111 with a minimum grade of "C" - \bullet BIO 111 with a minimum grade of "B-" (2.7 on a 4.0 scale) - Completion and documentation of 20 hours of observation in a physical therapy setting.
+- Completion and submission of an application for admission to the Physical Therapist Assistant Program - Academic Math Level 3 - HSC 101 with a minimum grade of "C" - ENG 111 with a minimum grade of "C" - BIO 111 with a minimum grade of "B-" (2.7 on a 4.0 scale) - Completion and documentation of 20 hours of observation in a physical therapy setting.
 A minimum of 3 hours in 3 different practice settings is required. - Minimum cumulative GPA of 2.8 for required admission courses listed above. - Minimum cumulative college GPA of 2.8.
 Only transcripts that provide an admission requirement course will be used in calculation of the cumulative GPA.
-If a transcript is submitted for an admission requirement course, the cumulative transcript GPA will be used in a weighted calculation of the cumulative GPA requirement.
+If a transcript is submitted for an admission requirement course, the cumulative transcript GPA will be used in a weighted calculation of the cumulative GPA requirement. - Applicants will undergo a criminal background check.